 Tree to 12 m, though often a shrub in cultivation.
-Bark greyish black, slightly white-striped.
+Bark greyish-black, slightly white-striped.
 Branchlets red or brown, glabrous.
-Leaves deciduous to semi-evergreen, papery to leathery, 10–14 × 5–8 cm, entire or rarely three-lobed, upper surface dark green, lower surface pale green with barbed hairs in the vein axils, margins entire to serrulate, apex caudate; petiole 2–4 cm long, glabrous; autumn colour rather limited.
+Leaves deciduous to semi-evergreen, papery to leathery, 10–14 × 5–8 cm, entire or rarely 3-lobed, upper surface dark green, lower surface pale green with barbed hairs in the vein axils, margins entire to serrulate, apex caudate; petiole 2–4 cm long, glabrous; autumn colour rather limited.
 Inflorescence terminal, racemose, with 40–50 flowers.
-Flowers rather small, 5-merous, staminate or hermaphrodite; sepals ~0.3 cm long, oblong-ovate, petals greenish yellow, same length as sepals, stamens eight, inserted inside the nectar disc.
+Flowers rather small, 5-merous, staminate or hermaphrodite; sepals ~0.3 cm long, oblong-ovate, petals greenish-yellow, same length as sepals, stamens 8, inserted inside the nectar disc.
 Samaras 2–2.5 cm long, brown, wings spreading obtusely, rarely horizontally.
-Flowering March, fruiting September (China).
-Van Gelderen et al. 1994, van Gelderen & van Gelderen 1999, Xu et al. 2008.
-Distribution BHUTAN; CHINA: southeast Xizang, Yunnan; INDIA: Assam, Sikkim; MYANMAR; NEPAL.
-Habitat Mixed forest between 1700 and 3000 m asl.
-May grow as an epiphyte.
-USDA Hardiness Zone 8–9.
-Conservation status Not evaluated.
-Illustration NT11.
-Cross-references B204 (as A. hookeri), K106.
+Flowering from March to April, fruiting in September (China). (van Gelderen et al. 1994; van Gelderen & van Gelderen 1999; Xu et al. 2008; Grimshaw & Bayton 2009).

 Distribution Bhutan Myanmar China southeast Xizang, Yunnan India Assam, Sikkim Nepal Vietnam